ATS & Technology

 Abandoning HTML for True Typesetting

-We made the radical decision to abandon the HTML-to-PDF pipeline entirely.
+We made the decision to avoid a fragile HTML-to-PDF pipeline for the core export path.
 Instead, we implemented a professional-grade, programmatic typesetting engine built in WebAssembly (WASM).
-Rather than "painting" your resume onto a page, our engine compiles your data directly into a semantically perfect PDF structure.
-The document is built mathematically from the ground up, guaranteeing a flawless text lattice.
+Rather than "painting" your resume onto a page, our engine compiles your data directly into a structured PDF with a selectable text layer.

 Native Text-Layer Encoding